Mouth: Vertebrates

 Nearly all amphibians are carnivorous as adults.
 Many catch their prey by flicking out an elongated tongue with a sticky tip and drawing it back into the mouth, where they hold the prey with their jaws.
 They then swallow their food whole without much chewing.
 They typically have many small hinged pedicellate teeth, the bases of which are attached to the jaws, while the crowns break off at intervals and are replaced.
 Most amphibians have one or two rows of teeth in both jaws but some frogs lack teeth in the lower jaw.
 In many amphibians, there are also vomerine teeth attached to the bone in the roof of the mouth.

 The mouths of reptiles are largely similar to those of mammals.
 The crocodilians are the only reptiles to have teeth anchored in sockets in their jaws.
 They are able to replace each of their approximately 80 teeth up to 50 times during their lives.
 Most reptiles are either carnivorous or insectivorous, but turtles are often herbivorous.
-Lacking teeth that are suitable for efficiently chewing of their food, turtles often have gastroliths in their stomach to further grind the plant material.
+Lacking teeth suitable for efficient chewing, turtles often have gastroliths in their stomach to further grind the plant material.
 Snakes have a very flexible lower jaw, the two halves of which are not rigidly attached, and numerous other joints in their skull.
 These modifications allow them to open their mouths wide enough to swallow their prey whole, even if it is wider than they are.

 Birds do not have teeth, relying instead on other means of gripping and macerating their food.
 Their beaks have a range of sizes and shapes according to their diet and are composed of elongated mandibles.
 The upper mandible may have a nasofrontal hinge allowing the beak to open wider than would otherwise be possible.
 The exterior surface of beaks is composed of a thin, horny sheath of keratin.
 Nectar feeders such as hummingbirds have specially adapted brushy tongues for sucking up nectar from flowers.